-There are mainly two reasons why you are getting this error message on your PC.
+There are mainly two reasons you get this error message on your PC.

-- The Hyper-V is not activated on your computer, but you are trying to open it using a desktop shortcut or something like that.
+- The Hyper-V is not activated on your computer, but you are trying to open it using a desktop shortcut.

 - There is some damage to the file in the MMC folder.
-If a virus or adware attacked your computer earlier, there is a chance of getting this error on your PC.
+If a virus or adware attacks your computer earlier, there is a chance of getting this error on your PC.

 MMC cannot open the file virtmgmt.msc

-To fix MMC cannot open the file virtmgmt.msc error, follow these steps-
+To fix MMC cannot open the file virtmgmt.msc error on Windows computers, follow these steps-

 - Turn on Hyper-V from Windows Features